-(b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
+England and ceased to be in state care as a result of being adopted.
+A looked after child is a child who is (a) in the care of the local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

-&lt;sup>3 The catchment area of the school is defined in the County Scheme as illustrated on the Council's website www.buckinghamshire.gov.uk - it can also be found here.
+3 The catchment area of the school is defined in the County Scheme as illustrated on the Council's website www.buckinghamshire.gov.uk - it can also be found here.

-&lt;sup>4 "Brother" means one of two (or more) male children who have one or more parent in common, or any other male child (including an adopted child) who lives permanently at the same address, and for whom the parent also has parental responsibility.
+4 "Brother" means one of two (or more) male children who have one or more parent in common, or any other male child (including an adopted child) who lives permanently at the same address, and for whom the parent also has parental responsibility.

-Boys who have moved into the local area and are seeking admission into the school before the next Annual Testing Round may apply for immediate admission to Years 7, 8 or 9 and will be tested as soon as reasonably possible.
+reasonably possible.
 This will however require a place being available.
 Evidence of normal home address will be required.

-6.4 Late Transfer Over-subscription Criteria
+6.4 Late Transfer Oversubscription Criteria